jonaskello/nitra-dart/README.md

 http://confluence.jetbrains.com/display/Nitra/Install

-## Opening the Dart grammar project
+## Using the Dart grammar project

+### Building

 Now that nemerle and Nitra are installed you should be able to open the Dart.Grammar project by simply opening the .sln file in the root.

 To build just hit Ctrl+Shift+B as usual.
 This should produce the Dart.Grammar.dll that is what we need.

-## Testing the grammar in Nitra.Visualizer
+### Testing the grammar in Nitra.Visualizer

 Start the Nitra.Visualizer (the start-menu shortcut is named "Parser Visualizer").
-TODO...
+If it is the first time you start it you need to select a root directory for the tests, any directory will do.
+Click File > Add test suite
+Fill in the name "DartTests".
+Click the Add library and add the Dart.Grammar.dll file.
+Under syntax modules, check the Dart module.
+Under start rule, select Dart::CompilationUnit.
+Click OK.

+Make sure you have have the name "DartTests" selected on the left hand side.
+Then type some Dart code on the right hand side and then click the "Run all" button to see if it can be parsed.

-## Using the Dart grammar in Visual Studio
+### Using the Dart grammar in Visual Studio

 In order to use the Dart Grammar DLL in Visual Studio you must configure it as a language in the Nitra Visual Studio extension.
 This is done by editing the file NitraGlobalConfig.xml which is probably located in C:\Program Files (x86)\JetBrains\Nitra.
 Add the following section as